BenLangmead/bowtie2/MANUAL.markdown

 Sourceforge site.
 Binaries are available for Intel architectures (`i386` and `x86_64`) running Linux, and Mac OS X.  A 32-bit version is available for Windows.
-If you plan to compile Bowtie 2 yourself, make sure to get the source package, i.e., the filename that ends in "-src.zip".
+If you plan to compile Bowtie 2 yourself, make sure to get the source package, i.e., the filename that ends in "-source.zip".

 Building from source
 --------------------